Dan Kwong: Plays

 Kwong's first play, Be Like Water, was developed with Cedar Grove OnStage and received its world premiere at East West Players in Los Angeles, in September 2008.
 The play, directed by Chris Tashima, is about a teenage girl who is trained by the ghost of Bruce Lee to deal with her bullies, rivals and parents.
 The title is derived from the Lee quote: "Be formless ... shapeless, like water."

-In 2019, Kwong began writing a play with Ruben "Funkahuatl" Guevara of Ruben and the Jets based on the short story Masao and the Bronze Nightingale, by Guevara.
-The story, funded by the Eastside Initiative via Casa 0101 Theater, explores the historical stories between the communities of Boyle Heights, Los Angeles and Little Tokyo, Los Angeles post-World War II.
+In 2019, Kwong began writing a play with Ruben Funkahuatl Guevara of Ruben and the Jets based on the short story Masao and the Bronze Nightingale, by Guevara.
+The play, funded by the Eastside Initiative and produced at Casa 0101 Theater in Spring 2022, explores the historical relationships between the Japanese, Mexican, and African American communities of Boyle Heights, Los Angeles and Little Tokyo, Los Angeles during the post-World War II period when these communities intersected like never before.

 Other Performance Projects

 Tales of Little Tokyo - In summer of 2018, Kwong was one of four artists selected (with filmmaker Tina Takemoto, painter Susu Attar, calligrapher Kuni Yoshida) for the inaugural +LAB Artist Residency, sponsored by the Little Tokyo Service Center.
-For 3 months the artists lived in the historic old Daimaru Hotel on First Street and created community-based art projects on the theme of "Self-determination and Community Control" for Little Tokyo—a 134-year-old community now threatened by gentrification.
+For 3 months the artists lived in the historic old Daimaru Hotel on First Street and created community-based art projects on the theme of "Self-determination and Community Control" for Little Tokyo—a 140+ year-old community now threatened by gentrification.
 Each artist was partnered with a local organization for their project, Dan being paired with the Japanese American National Museum.
 For his project Dan interviewed over 50 people with various relationships to Little Tokyo past and present, ranging in age from 97 to 17.
-After transcribing and editing hundreds of their stories, he selected approx. 30 to create a portrait of the community through the decades, showing its significance to people over generations.
+After transcribing and editing hundreds of their stories, he selected approx. 30 interviews to create a portrait of the community through the decades, showing its significance to people over generations.
 It was presented as a reading with veteran Nisei actress Takayo Fischer at JANM's Democracy Forum at the end of July.
 Tales of Little Tokyo is still being developed to incorporate more stories and a multimedia component.
-It was presented in this latest form in January 2020 with Takayo Fischer and the addition of actress Hanna-Lee Sakakibara, once again at the Tateuchi Democracy Forum at JANM.
+It was presented again in January 2020 with Takayo Fischer and the addition of actress Hanna-Lee Sakakibara, once again at the Tateuchi Democracy Forum at JANM.